HughKeenan/boardwalk/README.md

 Users of this site will learn about what the school offers as well as class times, pricing information and the benefits of acting as a hobby.
 The target user for this site is anyone based in the south-east of Ireland who wishes to pursue stage acting.

+External sources used:
+Tips in how to best use felxboxes to display links in the footer were obtained from https://css-tricks.com/almanac/properties/a/align-items/

 Bugs encountered:
 Icons for social media links initially would not display.
 This was resolved after re-examining the code and realising the embed kit from FontAwesome had not been added
+Could not change color on social media icons.
+This was resolved after removing a second class tag from the HTML and putting the class name in the initial one.